aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-change-svg-color/_index.md

 1. Use one of the [SVGDocument()](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/constructors/10) constructors of the [SVGDocument](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument)  class to load an existing SVG document.

-2. Use the [QuerySelector(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselector)  to find the desired element in the SVG document to change its color.
+2. Use the [QuerySelector(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselector)  to find the desired element in the SVG document.
 The QuerySelector(`selector`) method of the Element class allows you to get the first element within the document that matches the specified selector.
-With the resulting elements, you can make various manipulations: change its text, attributes, CSS styles, and so on.
+With the resulting elements, you can make various manipulations: change its attributes, CSS styles, and so on.

 3. Use the  [SetAttribute `(name, value)`](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/setattribute) method of the [Element](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class to specify element attributes "fill" or "stroke".

 ### **Circle Color**

+To change circle color, you should follow a few steps:

+- Open a source SVG file.
+- Get root svg element of the document.
+- Get circle element to change color.
+- Set a new **fill** attribute value for the circle element.
+- Save the SVG document.

-The following code snippet illustrates how you can change color for the first SVG circle element in basic-shapes.svg file.
+The following code snippet illustrates how you can change circle color for the first SVG circle element in basic-shapes.svg file:

 ```c#
 using Aspose.Svg;